 I took my first flight, in the summer of 1966 when I was seventeen.
 Fifty-three years ago.

 It was a short hop, just 137 nm and less than one hour, on a four-engine Vickers Viscount turboprop from Glasgow Airport (GLA, then known as Abbotsinch) to the low-lying island of Benbecula (BEB) in the Outer Hebrides, between North and South Uist.
+These two airports are shown with purple symbols on the map below.
 I was to spend a week there bird-watching at the RSPB’s newly-established Balranald reserve.